 You can use clip mapping (also sometimes called genlocking) to mask particular areas with a Color value.
 Using this method, you pick the color from the selected image that you wish to become transparent.
 The downside is that often the areas you wish to become transparent contain several colors and the resulting alpha can leave a seam around the object.
 However, by setting the Delta color, you can define by how much the color may deviate; this can help to reduce the seam.

 Use alpha channels built in to the texture to mask areas softly and more accurately (see Image Alpha below).

 This option simply inverts the alpha, so transparent and solid areas are reversed.
 This works for both clipped images and images with built-in alpha channels.

 This enables you to fade textures and materials from one to another, which gives you even more ways of creating realistic-looking objects.
 With Soft enabled (the default setting), the Color and Delta settings lose their meaning.
 The texture map is now used to decide which ranges should be faded.
 A white texture pixel in the image means that here the material is to be 100% opaque.
 If the texture pixel is black, the underlying material shines through 100%.

 With Image Alpha enabled, you can use any existing alpha channel of the loaded image.
-Alpha channels of the TIF, TGA, PICT, Photoshop PSD and QuickTime MOV image formats are supported (as well as all QuickTime supported formats).
+A list of supported formats can be found here.
 If no alpha channel is present in the image, the Image Alpha option will be ignored.
 Use the Invert function to invert the alpha channel without having to rework the texture in your image editor.

 Enable this option if you are using a texture with a premultiplied alpha channel.
 Certain graphics applications only produce this type of alpha channel.